microsoft/fhir-server/docs/BulkImport.md

 ### Change initial import mode on the FHIR server

 The FHIR server must have the `initial import mode` set to `True` for $import to work.
-Setting the value to `True` also suspends the write operations (PUT and POST) on the FHIR server, and it must be reverted to `False` to resume the write operations.
+Setting the Initial Import mode value to `True` also suspends the write operations (PUT and POST) on the FHIR server, and it must be reverted to `False` to resume the write operations.

 ```
 FhirServer__Operations__Import__InitialImportMode: True
 ```
-### Change initial import mode on the FHIR server
+### Change incremental import mode on the FHIR server

 The FHIR server must have the `initial import mode` set to `True` for $import to work.
-Setting the value to `True` also suspends the write operations (PUT and POST) on the FHIR server, and it must be reverted to `False` to resume the write operations.

 ```
 FhirServer__Operations__Import__InitialImportMode: False